John Michael McNamara: Auxiliary Bishop of Washington

-On November 15, 1947, McNamara was appointed as an auxiliary bishop of the newly erected Archdiocese of Washington.
+On November 15, 1947, McNamara was appointed as an auxiliary bishop of the newly erected Archdiocese of Washington by Pope Pius XII.
 He assumed the role of vicar general in Washington as well.

 Throughout his ecclesiastical career, he actively supported the canonization of Mother Elizabeth Ann Seton, and ordained nearly 2,000 men to the priesthood.

 Death and legacy

 McNamara continued to serve as an auxiliary bishop until his death in Washington on November 26, 1960 at age 82.Bishop McNamara High School in Forestville, Maryland, bears his name.